lananh-tran/Thermal-Sensor-System/README.md

 ## Introduction

-The purpose of this module is to take measurements of the surrounding ambient temperature and inner surface temperature of the rocket before and during flight for simulation purposes.
+The purpose of this module is to take measurements of the surrounding ambient temperature and inner surface temperature of our rocket - the Wildcat V - before and during flight for simulation purposes.
 The components used in this project can be viewed in the [Bill of Materials](https://github.com/lananh-tran/Thermal-Sensor-System/blob/1d724febd7ca4944d8594dc0ccbd3dcf55217213/Thermal%20Sensor%20System%20BOM%202025.xlsx) or shown below:

 - [Adafruit MAX31865 PT100 RTD Temperature Sensor Amplifier](https://www.adafruit.com/product/3328)
 - [Adafruit MCP9808 I2C Temperature Sensor Breakout Board](https://www.adafruit.com/product/1782)